istrau2/aurelia-async-bindable-bluebird/README.md

 Internally, the decorator does two things:
 1. It transforms your getter:
-    a.
-It memoizes the return value (based on the dependencies - more on this later)
+    * It memoizes the return value (based on the dependencies - more on this later)
-    b.
-Wraps your getter in a function that returns appropriate values depending on the state of the promise returned by your getter.
+    * Wraps your getter in a function that returns appropriate values depending on the state of the promise returned by your getter.
 2. It sets up an additional property on your view model and tells `@computedFrom` to watch that property.

 When your promise resolves, `asyncBindable` changes the property that `@computedFrom` is watching and retriggers any dependant bindings.